WendellTeam/website.bitfactor/_posts/2021-03-31-arctic-node-now-available-on-aws-marketplace.md

 ---
 March 31st, 2021

-Arctic Security publishes[Arctic NODE](https://aws.amazon.com/marketplace/pp/B08W9K7TLK) in AWS Marketplace as a SaaS service for global markets.
+Arctic Security publishes&nbsp;[Arctic NODE](https://aws.amazon.com/marketplace/pp/B08W9K7TLK) in AWS Marketplace as a SaaS service for global markets.
 SaaS NODE provides a quick and easy way to tap into early warnings provided by your cyber security authority or Arctic Security.

 In many countries, cyber security authorities are producing targeted cyber threat notifications as an early warning service to their critical infrastructure organizations.
 Arctic Security is a long-term pioneer in this field, providing technology and products that produce those services.
 Targeted warnings help all organizations and enterprises to fix acute cyber security issues within their infrastructure.

 The NODE product integrates with the early warning service available through many cyber security authorities.
-To complement the public services and make them available everywhere, Arctic Security provides a cost-effective [Early Warning Service (EWS)](https://arcticsecurity.com/material/arctic-security-ews.pdf)based on high-quality commercial data.
+To complement the public services and make them available everywhere, Arctic Security provides a cost-effective [Early Warning Service (EWS)](https://arcticsecurity.com/material/arctic-security-ews.pdf)&nbsp;based on high-quality commercial data.
 NODE users can easily tap into one or several available services, which help you identify vulnerable services and compromised systems in your networks.

 Arctic NODE provides an asset management feature that allows you to pinpoint the affected networks and systems based on the received data.
 You can display, store, and integrate information into your other security products and systems.
 Arctic NODE helps organizations of all sizes improve their security posture and to respond to incidents promptly.